emqx/cloud-docs/en_US/connect_to_deployments/home_assistant.md

 ## Test Connection

    After filling in the connection information, click the `Submit` button.
-Your EMQX Cloud deployment is now integrating with Home Assistant.
+Your EMQX Platform deployment is now integrating with Home Assistant.
 Congratulations!

    ![homeassistant_connection](./_assets/homeassistant_connection.png)